joncain/red5-setup/README.md

 This node droplet can now be destroyed.

+## Add Stream Manager to Load Balancer

+Add the stream manager droplet to the load balancer.
+You will want to disable/remove any previous droplets from the load balancer.
+Verify the load balancer is up: https://red5.vibeoffice.com

 ## Create Scale Policy

 Use the [red5-cli](https://github.com/iCentris/red5-cli) to create a scale policy.
 This is only required for a fresh install.